opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/mrs_cluster_v1.html.markdown

 * `add_jobs` - (Optional) You can submit a job when you create a cluster to save time and use MRS easily.
 Only one job can be added.

+* `bootstrap_scripts` - (Optional) Bootstrap action scripts.
+For details, see bootstrap_scripts block below.
+MRS 1.7.2 or later supports this parameter.

 * `tags` - (Optional) Tags key/value pairs to associate with the cluster.